 At Icon, Joe has had 16 successful exits to date.
-He has been particularly active in the security space with early investments in FireEye (FEYE), Palo Alto Networks (PANW) and Proofpoint (PFPT) that today are publicly-traded companies with multibillion-dollar market valuations.
-Other notable exits include Aster Data (Teradata), Clicker (CBS), Infinera (INFN), KIXEYE (Stillfront), Meebo (Google), Mimosa Systems (Iron Mountain), Ocarina Networks (Dell), Opcity (News Corp), Posterous (Twitter), SiTime (MegaChips), Teladoc (TDOC) and True[x]Media (Fox).
+He has been particularly active in the security space with early investments in FireEye (FEYE), Palo Alto Networks (PANW) and Proofpoint (PFPT) that today are publicly traded companies with multibillion-dollar market valuations.
+Other notable exits include Area 1 Security (Cloudflare), Aster Data (Teradata), Avnera (Skyworks), Clicker (CBS), Infinera (INFN), KIXEYE (Stillfront), Meebo (Google), Mimosa Systems (Iron Mountain), Ocarina Networks (Dell), Opcity (News Corp), Posterous (Twitter), SiTime (MegaChips), Teladoc (TDOC) and True[x]Media (Fox).

-Current Icon portfolio companies that Joe is on the Board of or actively involved with include Area 1 Security, Global Worldwide, PlayStudios, Synack, TuneIn and Volansi.
+Current Icon portfolio companies that Joe is on the Board of or actively involved with include Global Worldwide, Istari, Playstudios (MYPS) and Synack.

 Joe received his MBA from the Wharton Graduate School of Business.
 As an undergraduate, he earned his BA degree in economics from Columbia University, in addition to three years of study at Columbia’s School of Engineering & Applied Sciences.
-He currently serves on the board of the National Venture Capital Association and was previously a board member of the Western Association of Venture Capitalist.
+He is an active member of the National Venture Capital Association Alumni Council and was previously a board member of the NVCA and the Western Association of Venture Capitalists.